jaytees/tic-tac-toe/README.md

 **Current Bugs**

 * The majority of the bugs currently exist in single player mode.
-Mainly found when the computer tries to look for ways to win.
+You can currently register false by continuously clicking and forcing a draw.
+This also causes the ai the make multiple moves.